-Wine has been made on this site in Pauillac for centuries – in 1728, landowner Bernard Dejean sold the property to Pierre Drouillard, who sadly died in 1749.
+Wine has been made on this site in the Pauillac region for centuries – in 1728, landowner Bernard Dejean sold the property to Pierre Drouillard, who sadly died in 1749.
 Here begins the estate’s association with the Lynch family, as Drouillard’s sister married Irish descent, Thomas Lynch.
 Indeed, this property is considered one of the famous Irish Wine Geese estates.
 Thereafter, as is so often the way with Bordeaux wine estates, the Château changed hands many times, until it came into the possession of a General called Felix deVial, in the 1920s.
 DeVial had little real interest in the day to day running of the property and so hired Insurance agent Jean-Charles Cazes to manage it for him.

 The first Cazes to find themselves involved in wine, Jean-Charles decided to purchase the property from deVial in 1939.
 He made dramatic improvements across the board, including replanting vineyards and restoring the then decaying buildings.
-His son, Andre, took over in 1968 but by the early 1970s, he was finding it increasingly hard to dedicate the time to Lynch Bages that it deserved.
+His son, Andre, took over in 1968, but by the early 1970s, he found it increasingly hard to dedicate the time to Lynch Bages that it deserved.
 Enter Jean-Michel.
 Andre’s son moved from Paris in 1973 and promptly set the Château on course towards unparalleled greatness, investing in major tourism projects and renovating the archaic winery.
 Cazes also hired the talented winemaker Daniel Llose, a move he has not regretted.
 His direction and charisma are undoubtedly the reasons why today Lynch Bages is held in such high regard by Bordeaux aficionados around the world.
 His son, Jean-Charles, has taken over the reins with admirable ease, but it is always Jean-Michel that we will primarily associate with this delightful property.

 Château Lynch Bages (Grand Vin)